+Data

-- Data - EnDev highlights the importance of reliable data and information for better decision making at every level of government administration, from national to the village level.
-The problem with reliable data had affected the implementation of strategy to achieve 100% electrification ratio and
+EnDev highlights the importance of reliable data and information for better decision making on every level of government administration, from national to the village level.
+The problem with reliable data had affected the implementation of strategy to achieve 100% electrification ratio and 25% renewable energy in the national energy mix.
+Despite growing initiatives to develop many software applications in the renewable energy sector, integration of the data and information that are circulated in the organisation, especially within KESDM organisation, shall be prioritised.
+Currently, the data initiative in the organisation has been led by PUSDATIN.
+EnDev had contributed in drafting a standard operating procedure for data and information management in DJ EBTKE.